jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-11.md

 *'No point.
 We’ll get out of here, and then we’ll destroy the station once we leave.'*

-Janeway's stomach lept right up into her chest.
+Janeway's stomach leapt right up into her chest.
 She could feel her heart begin to race.
-The perspiration begin to coat her fingertips.
+The perspiration start to coat her fingertips.
 The twinge of her muscles in the back of her neck.

 "Where's the away team!?"
 She shouted at Chakotay.